tmk/tmk_keyboard/keyboard/s60-x/README.md

 ## Keymap
-Several version of keymap are available in advance but you are recommended to define your favorite layout yourself.
+Several versions of keymaps are available in advance but you are recommended to define your favorite layout yourself.
 To define your own keymap create file named `keymap_<name>.c` and see keymap document(you can find in top README.md) and existent keymap files.

 To build firmware binary hex file with a certain keymap just do `make` with `KEYMAP` option like:

     $ make KEYMAP=[custom|poker|poker_set|poker_bit|plain|hasu|spacefn|hhkb|<name>]

-File [S60-X_pre-built_firmwares.zip](S60-X_pre-built_firmwares.zip) contains all keymaps available.
-The only tested firmware is custom, as it is a testing firmware to confirm that all possible switch positions are working on the PCB.
+File [S60-X_pre-built_firmwares.zip](S60-X_pre-built_firmwares.zip) contains pre-compiled firmwares for all keymaps available.
+The only tested firmware is 'custom', as it is a testing firmware to confirm that all possible switch positions are working on the PCB.
 It has the layout shown on [keymap_custom.c](keymap_custom.c).

 ### 0  Initial explanations